|Teacher Resources (videos, lesson plans & teaching modules)

 Any questions related to lesson plans will happily be answered by senior teacher,

 John Gann who authored the sample lesson plans found within.
-You can contact John at
+Other questions

 Try Judging was produced by the Canadian Superior Courts Judges Association, Public Education Committee.
 The committee gratefully acknowledges the financial support of the CSCJA; The Canadian Bar Law for the Future Fund; The Law Foundation of Ontario; The Alberta Law Foundation; The Law Foundation of British Columbia; The Yukon Law Foundation; and the Department of Justice, Canada.